Skip to Content

 Camping chairs can give you a dry surface to sit on, and it’s generally a lot more comfortable than sitting on a log or the ground.

-Even if you plan to be on your feet for most of the trip, a camping chair is still a great item to have and will add a lot more comfort to your trip.
+Even if you plan to be on your feet for most of the trip, a camping chair is still a great item and will add much more comfort to your trip.

 8. First Aid Kit